wspr/body-segment-param/README.md

 These are the basic "segment YY is ZZ% of the body mass" models.

+To permit consistency of comparison between models, all models are presented with (at least) two columns.
+The first is "original mass", which is the value given by the study.
+In some cases, these masses will sum to the "average mass" in kg of the participants in the study.
+In other cases (usually cadaveric), the masses are given in percentage of total body mass, but this total will not quite equal 100% due to the dissection processes.

+All data is then presented in a "rescaled mass" column, pre-calculated to meaningless precision, such that the sum of the segments exactly equals 100%.
+This results in a few cases where, due to rounding errors in the publications, data is presented that sums to, say, 99.8% and the rescaled column is, to all extents and purposes equal to the original column modulo some small discrepancies.
+In other cases, care was evidently taken to ensure the segments summed to exactly 100% even with a precision of only 0.1 percentage points.

 * `harless1860.csv`
     * Harless (1860)
     * Found in zats's book and Clauser (1969).